GregoryKogan/devlog/devlog/src/posts/HowToMakeVueMarkdownBlog.md

 ![Disgusting checkboxes](https://imgur.com/LrPrGrS.png)

-I really tried to style those with CSS, but I didn't succeed.
-Alternative solution to this problem is JavaScript!
-As long as these checkboxes are static we can just replace them with gorgeous emojis.
+I tried to style those with CSS, but it didn't work, so I used JavaScript.
+As long as these checkboxes are static we can simply replace them with some gorgeous emojis.

 In `Post.vue`:
 ```JavaScript